keowen375/meme-generator-frontend/README.md

 Petfinder is an app that helps you find adoptable pets in your area.
 With our powerful search tools, you can easily filter through thousands of pets to

 find the perfect match for your family.
-Whether you're looking for a dog,, cat, rabbit, or other furry friend, Petfinder has you covered.
+Whether you're looking for a dog, cat, rabbit, or other furry friend, Petfinder has you covered.

  # Setup